RickV85/CodeAide/README.md

 ## Tech

 This is a Next.js application using TypeScript, MaterialUI, ContextAPI, Jest and ChatGPT.
 I used Vercel's ai/react package that adds convenience functions for creating a chatbot with OpenAI's ChatGPT.
 Next.js's API functionality is used to create an endpoint that interacts with OpenAI's API and delivers an engineered system prompt and settings.
+Data structure created with classes and were tested with Jest.

 ## Features and usage